 The Realist’s Approach…

-If however you’re a realist you quickly weigh up the odds of finding the lottery ticket against the time it might take you to find it.
-You quickly figure out that spending days on end trying to track down a $100 lottery ticket is probably not worth your time given how much you get paid per hour at your job.
-You acknowledge that it’s probably not something that will be found, but that it’s also possible that you might come across it by accident one of these days.
+If however, you’re a realist you quickly weigh up the odds of finding the lottery ticket against the time it might take you to find it.
+You quickly figure out that spending days on end trying to track down a $100 lottery ticket is probably not worth your time given how much you earn by the hour.
+You acknowledge that it’s probably not something that will be found, but that it’s also possible that one of these days you might come across it by accident.
 And so you continue living your life without worrying too much about the missing lottery ticket.

 These are examples of three typical approaches that people might take in response to this dilemma.
 I’m of course very much generalizing here with how people might respond, but it certainly does provide for an interesting study into how the attitude we bring into each situation affects how we approach the situation.